outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - get_all_pos() is relevant if there are words in the pattern that could be converted to pos tags
           - generate_correct_patterns() is applied to other patterns before applying get_alts()
           - generate_pattern_type_patterns() is relevant in that it assigns types to generate a pattern so this function could be extra useful for input/output relationship comparison

+## Math/Language translation function

+  - build math logic/plain language translation function - example: https://adventuresinmachinelearning.com/improve-neural-networks-part-1/
+    - in order to implement this, you need to:
+      - implement function to break_into_core_functions
+      - apply break_into_core_functions() to math and language functions
+      - compare both once standardized with break_into_core_functions() & build map of corrollary functions
+      - use this as a dictionary for future translation calls

+    - example:
+      - math rule ''
+      - language rule ''
+      - math decomposition
+      - language decomposition
+      - mapping